For DSCR borrowers evaluating New Orleans: the metro carries strong rent-to-price ratios alongside low demographic momentum.

-New Orleans in context
+New Orleans in regional context

 New Orleans is part of the Sunbelt investor story.
 State-level dynamics in Louisiana affect underwriting nuances.
 Historic Gulf Coast metro with STR and SFR investor activity